 In this post, I focus more on trips from the Victoria capital.

 I usually suggest doing this tour in at least 2 days and 1 night.
 Rent your own car and stop at Port Campbell for the night.
-Read more here for the full trip description.
+Read more here for my full trip and itinerary description.

 However, I fully understand that sometimes this is not possible, the timeline is tight, and you have just spare time for a one day tour of the GOR.